LEEYJ1021/opssat-ad-detection-causal/README.md

 4. **Is the attribution ranking specific to one learner's inductive bias?** → 16-model cross-validation over two data representations (§ Model Cross-Validation). *Result: 0/16 models rank `level` first.
 This controls the **classifier** side; all 16 models share labels derived from the same BOCPD onsets.*
 5. **Does the result depend on the onset estimator (BOCPD on Kalman innovations)?** → replication on SMAP/MSL and SMD, whose onsets are ground-truth labels (§ External Validation). *Result: the direction is confirmed with no estimator in the loop.*
 6. **Is the result specific to OPS-SAT-AD's instrument physics (quantization, sensor noise regime)?** → the same external replication. *Result: the direction travels; the strict-specificity and reversal readings are OPS-SAT-AD-specific, and the normal-control decomposition quantifies exactly how much of the ordering is baseline versus anomaly.*
-7. **Do the pooled significance tests, the 16-model benchmark and the baseline-decomposition mechanism survive independence, deduplication, and existence-proof checks?** → a post-hoc robustness re-analysis (§11): cluster-bootstrap re-estimation of every headline AUROC, a false-alarm-matched alarm-design comparison, a duplicate-placebo-pool leakage check for the 16-model benchmark, a sensitivity check on the `level` distance statistic, and a re-designed synthetic regime map. *Result: the direction and the classifier-side ranking survive unchanged; the mechanism claim behind the baseline decomposition is downgraded to a calibration tool; one `level` reversal (CADC0873) remains only partially explained.*
+7. **Do the pooled significance tests, the 16-model benchmark and the baseline-decomposition mechanism survive independence, deduplication, small-K and existence-proof checks?** → a post-hoc robustness re-analysis (§11): cluster-bootstrap re-estimation of every headline AUROC, channel-level (small-K) resampling of the OPS-SAT-AD contrasts, a false-alarm-matched alarm-design comparison, a duplicate-placebo-pool leakage check for the 16-model benchmark, a sensitivity check on the `level` distance statistic, and a re-designed synthetic regime map. *Result: the direction and the classifier-side ranking survive; the OPS-SAT-AD direction survives all channel-level resampling schemes although no formal test is possible with K = 5; the pooled `level` reversal does not survive channel-level resampling; the mechanism claim behind the baseline decomposition is downgraded to a calibration tool; the within-channel CADC0873 reversal remains only partially explained.*

 Lines 1–3 and 6 converge within OPS-SAT-AD.
 Lines 5–6 carry the directional claim to independent datasets.
 Line 7 is a self-audit of the entire pipeline conducted after the original analysis, following the same disclosure standard as the SMAP/MSL contamination episode below.